 If you don’t want to draw attention dress down.
 Leave the flashy clothes and jewelry at home and try and blend in as much as you can.
 I’m 5”8ins with blond hair and blue eyes…so it is hard for me to blend in!
 I wore a hat a lot and dressed in dark clothes.

 As Bogota is the capital city there are a lot of protests and political marches.
 I lost count of the amount I saw here during my time in the city.
-To avoid getting caught up in the politics avoid walking through any protests and marches.
+To avoid getting caught up in these potentially volatile situations avoid walking through any protests and marches.
 The best way to stay safe is to stay as far away from it as possible.

 That said I highly recommend spending a few days in Bogota.
 And so long as you are careful (and lucky) you shouldn’t have any problems.
 Just be aware of the dangers and stay cautious!
 Remember always listen to your gut, if it doesn’t feel right GET OUT.